Configure Ticket Intake and Workflow States

 own workflow state rules.

 New workspaces do not poll tickets automatically.
-Scheduled intake starts switched off, so you can connect integrations, sync repositories, confirm repository routing aliases, and install a worker before MergeLoom picks up any work.
+Scheduled intake starts switched off, so you can connect integrations, sync repositories, confirm repository routing aliases, and choose Cloud Hosted or install a Self Hosted worker before MergeLoom picks up any work.

-Turn Scheduled intake on from Global workflow settings only when your worker, repository routing labels, and first test ticket are ready.
+Turn Scheduled intake on from Global workflow settings only when the execution path, repository routing labels, and first test ticket are ready.

 |---|---|